 Metro station: Charles de Gaulle – Étoile

-At the very edge of the most famous avenue in Paris and in the middle of the most confusing roundabout you’ll ever see, is one of the most iconic structures in the world – the Arc de Triomphe.
+At the very edge of the most famous avenue in Paris and the middle of the most confusing roundabout, you’ll ever see, is one of the most iconic structures in the world – the Arc de Triomphe.
 A symbol of military power and French patriotism, the Arc is massive and simply cannot be missed.
 To visit, just head underground and pop up right beneath the giant.
 Snap a view photos of the Champs Elysees and pay your tribute at the Tomb of the Unknown Soldier.
-It’s totally free to visit but if you want to catch an even better view, climb the spiral staircase to the terrace for one of the best views of Paris (€9.50).
+It’s free to visit but if you want to catch an even better view, climb the spiral staircase to the terrace for one of the best views of Paris (€9.50).

 Read more about all the things to see & do in and around the Champs Elysees